 SNC will contribute up to 9% of the gross salary of eligible employees into SNC's Group Registered Retirement Savings Plan (GRRSP).
-SNC's contribution will be on a matching basis, with the employee contribution made to either the GRRSP or to his/her Tax Free Savings Account (TFSA), or Registered Education Savings Plan (RESP).
+SNC's contribution will be on a matching basis, with the employee contribution made to either the GRRSP or to their Tax-Free Savings Account (TFSA), or Registered Education Savings Plan (RESP).